boakley/robotframework-pageobjectlibrary/README.md

 | | Location should be | ${ROOT}/dashboard.html
 ```

 Notice how this test is tightly coupled to the implementation of the page.
-It has to know that the input field has an id of “id_username”, and the password field has an id of “id_password”.
+It has to know that the input field has an id of `id_username`, and the password field has an id of `id_password`.
 It also has to know the URL of the page being tested.

 Of course, you can put those hard-coded values into variables and import them from a resource file or environment variables, which makes it easier to update tests when locators change.
 However, there’s still the overhead of additional keywords that are often required to make a test robust, such as waiting for a page to be reloaded.
 The provided PageObject superclass handles some of those details for you.

-## The same test, using page objects
+## The Same Test, Using Page Objects

-Using page objects, the same test could be written like this:
+Using Page Objects, the same test could be written like this:

 ```robotframework
 *** Test Cases ***